awsdocs/amazon-ses-developer-guide/doc-source/sending-email-list-management.md

   }
   ```

-  In the example above, an UnsubscribeAll value of `false` shows that the contact has not unsubscribed from all topics, where a value of `true` would mean the contact has unsubscribed from all topics\.
+  In the example above, an `UnsubscribeAll` value of `false` shows that the contact has not unsubscribed from all topics, where a value of `true` would mean the contact has unsubscribed from all topics\.

-  TopicPreferences includes information about the contact’s subscription status to topics\.
-In the preceding example, the contact has opted in to the "Sports" topic and will receive all emails to the "Sports" topic\.
+  `TopicPreferences` includes information about the contact’s subscription status to topics\.
+In the preceding example, the contact has opted in to the "*Sports*" topic and will receive all emails to the "*Sports*" topic\.

-  The AttributesData is a JSON field where you can put any metadata about our contact\.
+  The `AttributesData` is a JSON field where you can put any metadata about our contact\.
 It must be a valid JSON object\.

 ### Bulk importing contacts to your contact list<a name="configuring-list-management-bulk-import"></a>

-You can manually add addresses in bulk by first uploading your contacts into an Amazon S3 object followed by using the [CreateImportJob](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateImportJob.html) operation in the Amazon SES API v2\.
+You can manually add addresses in bulk by first uploading your contacts into an Amazon S3 object followed by using the [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateImportJob.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateImportJob.html) operation in the Amazon SES API v2 or by using the SES console\.
+For more information see [Adding email addresses in bulk to your account\-level suppression list](sending-email-suppression-list.md#sending-email-suppression-list-manual-add-bulk)\.

 You should create a contact list before importing your contacts\.